 How To Apply

-Download our forms and prospectus from the sidebar on this page.
-The closing date for applications for the Stonehaven Teacher Training Course has been extended until the 21st May 2021 .
+Download our forms and prospectus at the bottom of the page.
 Please note that the start date for the Stonehaven Teacher Training Course has been postponed until Sept 2021.

-Cathy Swan (lead tutor), Elizabeth Roberts (philosophy tutor) plus visiting tutors.
+Cathy Swan (lead tutor), Elizabeth Roberts (philosophy tutor), Amy Hanlon (anatomy & physiology tutor) plus visiting tutors

 Cathy initially qualified as a yoga teacher in 1985 and has continued to learn and study with many styles and schools of yoga and her teaching reflects her varied yoga background.